 In August 2021, historians were invited to be part of Sunshine Coast Council’s inaugural Historian in Residence Program, funded by the Cultural Heritage Levy.
 The program offers qualified and experienced historians the opportunity to immerse themselves in a research project that will reveal, document and showcase aspects of the region’s history and heritage.

-There are two positions available, one located at Bankfoot House Heritage Precinct and the other at the Heritage Library, Nambour.
+The two historian positions are located at Bankfoot House Heritage Precinct, Glass House Mountains and the Heritage Library, Nambour.

 Historian in Residence – Bankfoot House Heritage Precinct